Looking for quick and effective DIY home security tips?

 Your first order of business is to get some professional help on the way in the even of a home invasion.
 You may even be able to scare a criminal away by telling them exactly that.
 He may even take off when he realizes that you are home and not asleep.
 But, don’t be under any illusions about how quickly an officer will be able to get to your home.
 Depending on your location, it could be anywhere from 5-20 minutes which is an eternity with a criminal in your house threatening you and your family.

-Home Defense Weapons31.
-Get some sort of home defense weapon.
+31. Get some home defense guns.
 Because of the previous line about the response time of law enforcement officers, I am an advocate of guns for home defense.
 If you are afraid of guns or object to them on other grounds, then pepper spray or stun guns are effective as well.
 There are good reasons that cops use these tools.
 They are effective at incapacitating people and are non-lethal.
 Whether you choose a home defense shotgun, a handgun, mace, pepper spray, or a stun gun, these provide a last defense in case a burglar ignores your warnings about the police and continues to advance and jeopardize you and your family.

 Department of Justice statistics confirm that no weapon is present during 60% of burglaries and another 10% have a knife or other sharp object.
 So, by having a gun, you can provide a powerful, unmatched deterrent to most burglars.

-See our article about choosing the best home defense gun for more information.
+See our article about choosing the choosing a gun for more information.

 33. If you have some gnarly food in the trash that just has to be taken out before you leave, either take it to the dump yourself or have your neighbor roll the garbage can back in.
 That way, it isn’t obvious that you’re gone when it sits at the curb for days.